nasa/GSAP/README.md

 framework.

 There are two operational modes for GSAP: 'async' and 'simple'.
 These are both described below:
 * 'async': Asynchronous GSAP.
-This takes advantage of parallization, performing prognostics on a different thread for each system.
+This takes advantage of parallization, includes autonomatic thread managment to perform calculations on multiple threads.
 * 'simple': Simple single-threaded GSAP.
 Resulting prognostics application is smaller and simplier, but does not take advantage of multi-threading.
 Ideal for resource constrained hardware.

 ![GSAP Layers](images/Layers.png)